jbaron/cats/README.md

 If you already have a directory with TypeScript files, just select that directory from `Project -> Open project...` to start editing your files.
-Alternatively you can open any directory as a project and start adding the different typefiles as you go along with your project.
+Alternatively you can open any directory as a project and start adding the different TypeScript files as you go along with your project.

 ## Configuration

-CATS will look for tsconfig files in the folder opened from within IDE (Project -> Open Project....).
+CATS will look for tsconfig files in the folder you opened from within IDE (Project -> Open Project....).
 If a tsconfig file was found, CATS will use the values configured in that file.
 Otherwise it will create an empty tsconfig file in the root directory and use that instead.

 To find out more, check [TSConfig File](https://github.com/jbaron/cats/wiki/TSConfig-File)